nebulasio/nebdocs/docs/tutorials-1.md

 ## Contribution

-We are very glad that you are considering to write tutorials or documents of Nebulas.
-If you did write something, please [submit a issue](https://github.com/nebulasio/wiki/issues/new) to let us know, we will add your name and url to this page soon.
+We are very glad that you are considering to write tutorials or documents about Nebulas.
+If you did write something, please [submit an issue](https://github.com/nebulasio/wiki/issues/new) to let us know, and we will add your name and url to this page as soon as possible.